MIT Sloan researchers develop first-of-their-kind algorithms

 Faculty

-Negin Golrezaei is an Associate Professor of Operations Management at the MIT Sloan School of Management.
+Negin Golrezaei is the W. Maurice Young (1961) Career Development Associate Professor of Management and an Associate Professor of Operations Management at the MIT Sloan School of Management.

 Her current research interests are in the area of machine learning, statistical learning theory, mechanism design, and optimization algorithms with applications to revenue management, pricing, and online markets.
 Before joining MIT, Negin spent a year as a postdoctoral researcher at Google Research in New York where she worked with the Market Algorithm team to develop, design, and test new mechanisms and algorithms for online marketplaces.